Mohammad Bagher Ghalibaf: 2013 presidential election

-He also set Love and Sacrifice and Jihadi Change as his official slogans.
+He set Love and Sacrifice and Jihadi Change as his official slogans.
 His candidacy was approved by the Guardian Council on 21 May 2013 along with seven other candidates.
-He was one of the opponents of Akbar Hashemi Rafsanjani's candidacy and says it was better that Rafsanjani not enter the race, as he had served two terms before.
+He was one of the opponents of Akbar Hashemi Rafsanjani's candidacy and said it was better that Rafsanjani not enter the race, as he had served two terms before.
 He and two other candidates, Ali Akbar Velayati and Gholam-Ali Haddad-Adel, formed a coalition called "2+1".
-He was endorsed by former candidates, Alireza Ali Ahmadi and Sadeq Vaeez Zadeh.
-Ali Larijani, the current chairman of parliament, also supported Ghalibaf in the election.
+He was endorsed by former candidates, Alireza Ali-Ahmadi and Sadegh Vaez-Zadeh.
+Ali Larijani, the former chairman of parliament later assassinated in the 2026 Iran War, also supported Ghalibaf in the election.

-According to the Guardian, his moderating streak as Tehran's mayor is evident throughout Ghalibaf's political efforts.
+According to the Guardian in 2013, his moderating streak as Tehran's mayor was evident throughout Ghalibaf's political efforts.
 Ghalibaf received 6,077,292 votes (16.55%), putting him in second place behind winner Hassan Rouhani, who was elected as the new president.
-Hours after the announcement of the results, Ghalibaf published a statement congratulating Hassan Rouhani on his election as President of Iran and conceding.
+Hours after the announcement of the results, Ghalibaf published a statement congratulating Rouhani on his election as President of Iran and conceding.